osteele/imu-client-examples/README.md

   not necessary, but makes this compatible with the URLs in the Guide section below.)

+A device can be connected either via BLE ("Bluetooth Low Energy"), or an MQTT broker.

+To connect to a device via Bluetooth, click the "BLE Connect" button.
-Click the "Connect BLUE" button to make a Bluetooth connection.
-This needs to be repeated each time the page is loaded.
+Unfortunately, this needs to be repeated each time the page is loaded.

 To connect to an MQTT server ("broker"), click "Open Controls" and enter the hostname of the MQTT broker, and enter the username and password.
 If several devices are connected to the same server, the programs will display data from all of them.
-Enter a device id to restrict them to only a single device.
+Enter a device id in the controls to restrict them to only a single device.

 ## A Guide to the examples